 Species: The Bachman's Warbler (Vermivora bachmanii) is probably extinct, with no sightings in North America since 1962 and the last confirmed sighting was in Cuba in the mid-1980s.
 It was first discovered by the reverend John Bachman in the early 1830s.
-This bird species was reported as a rather common warbler in the 1800s, but became rare and endangered by the 1900s.
+This bird species was reported as a rather common warbler in the 1800s but became rare and endangered by the 1900s.
 The Bachman's Warbler was found in the swampy areas of the southeastern states, where it is thought to have made its nest in canebrakes, a form of bamboo thicket.
-Its demise has been speculated to the loss of habitat through logging and the forming of settlements
+It is speculated that its demise was due to the loss of habitat, through logging and the forming of settlements

 Voice: Nasal or buzzy tone notes, similar to the Blue and Golden-winged Warblers.

 Nesting: Three to five white eggs.
 Suspended from a fork in branches of undergrowth or canebrakes.
-The nest is composed of fine grass, leaves and Spanish moss.
+The nest is composed of fine grasses, leaves and Spanish moss.

 |B L||W W||W||Family||Latin Name|